Codes4Fun/bitcoin-tax-tools/README.md

 If there are other data formats you think should be automated make it an [issue](https://github.com/Codes4Fun/bitcoin-tax-tools/issues)!
 Or write code and submit a patch!

+There is a [tool](tool.00.transaction.csv.html) to help create/edit these transaction csv files.

 These files have no headers but each column consists of:

 "timestamp", "BTC delta", "exchange rate", "transaction id", "source"